mishael-o/Dapper.SimpleSqlBuilder/README.md

 AND Age <= @p1"
 ```

-## Raw values
+## Raw values (:raw)

-**Do not use raw values if you don't trust the source or have not sanitized your value, as this can lead to SQL injection.**

 There are scenarios where you may want to pass a raw value into the interpolated string and not parameterize the value.
 The `raw` format string is used to indicate that the value should not be parameterized.

+**Note: Do not use raw values if you don't trust the source or have not sanitized your value, as this can lead to SQL injection.**

 ### Example 1: Dynamic Data Retrieval